tonybentley/claude-mcp-scheduler/README.md

 ## Configuration

-Edit `config/config.json` to define your schedules:
+Edit `config/config.json` to define your schedules.
+This example shows the filesystem MCP server, but you can easily add other MCP servers:

 ```json
 {